endata/gopher/README.md

 go run server.go
 ```

-You will now have a Gopher web server running on localhost:3000 (default port).
+You will now have a Gopher web server running on localhost:3000 (default port) and you should
+see the following output:

 ```shell
 INFO[2015-07-08T20:39:35-05:00] |----------------------------------------|